aio-libs/aiohttp/docs/web_reference.rst

       Read-only property, ``True`` if connection has been closed or in process of closing.
-      :const:`~aiohttp.websocket.MSG_CLOSE` message has been received from peer.
+      :const:`~aiohttp.WSMsgType.close` message has been received from peer.

    .. attribute:: close_code